jterry63/liri-node-app/README.md

 # Liri Node App

 Liri is a node app that is built to retrieve data from Twitter, Spotify, and OMBD.
-If called on, Liri will get tweets from any specified user, retrieve requested song information from Spotify, and movie data from OMBD.
+If called on, Liri will use inquirer to prompt the user to get tweets from any specified Twitter username, retrieve requested song information from Spotify, and movie data from OMBD.

 ## Getting Started